Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-Its reappearance in the form of the Mini Plume therefore feels less like nostalgia and more like a strategic repositioning.
+Its reappearance as the Mini Plume reads less as nostalgia and more as strategic repositioning.

-In recent years, the handbag market has experienced a shift away from rigid architectural shapes toward soft, curved silhouettes.
-After a decade dominated by structured top-handle bags, many brands have begun exploring more fluid forms again.
+The handbag market has moved away from rigid architectural shapes toward soft, curved silhouettes.
+After a decade dominated by structured top-handle bags, many brands are exploring fluid forms again.

 – Mini Plume